codereligion/flux/README.md

 Feel free to add a handy git alias for the last command to your `.git/config` or `~/.gitconfig` if you find the command to noisy.
 I sure do ;)

+## Uninstall

+To uninstall the dispatcher, use:

+    git-hooks-dispatcher/manage uninstall

+Which will remove all symlinks created by the dispatcher.
+Existing files or old symlinks will be left as-is.
+You can now remove the subtree and commit the changes to your repository.

+    git rm -r git-hooks-dispatcher
+    git commit -m "Removed Git Hooks Dispatcher"

 ## Contributing